 - A competent person is employed and ensure that the assessment of reasonably foreseeable risks is undertaken, and control measures put in place that will reduce risks.
-This falls under the remit of the DoNESC Head of Operations. - Health, safety and well-being are integral throughout the Trust academies and the central team by implementing a system of managing safely so that all academies are rated as "low risk". - Support advice and guidance are available either through the DoNESC Head of Operations or outsourced health, safety and well-being services and procedures.
+This falls under the remit of the DoNESC Head of Estates and the Estates Officer (H&S). - Health, safety and well-being are integral throughout the Trust academies and the central team by implementing a system of managing safely so that all academies are rated as "low risk". - Support advice and guidance are available either through the DoNESC Head of Estates (H&S) or outsourced health, safety and well-being services and procedures.